RetroReversing/retroReversing/pages/consoles/psp/SnSystemsProDGforPSP.md

 ### Snbin - Binary utilities
 The SN binary utilities program **snbin.exe** is a tool for manipulating ELF/PRX files and library/archive files.
 Features include:
-* stripping of sections, symbols and debug data
+* Stripping of sections, symbols and debug data
-* dumping of section headers, symbol tables and program headers
+* Dumping of section headers, symbol tables and program headers
-* copying sections to a binary file
+* Dopying sections to a binary file
-* renaming sections
+* Renaming sections

 ---
 ### PSP Target Manager (psptm.exe)